CFSAN-Biostatistics/RIPS/README.md

 Blue buttons are clickable links to searches within the NCBI PD browser.

--In the "Focals" table, the links under the column "neighbor_cluster" search the NCBI PD browser for all isolates within the focal and neighbor tables using the isolate's PDT accesion number.
+-In the "Focals" table, the links under the column "neighbor_cluster" searches the NCBI PD browser for all isolates within the focal and neighbor tables using the isolate's PDT accesion number.
 Once at NCBI, click the link under "Matched Clusters> SNP cluster" to view the phlyogenetic tree of all matched isolates.

 -In the "Neighbors" table these are the columns that contain links:
   - "neighbor_biosample_acc": links to the isolates NCBI's BioSample page containing all the metadata.
   - "neighbor_isolate" : Links to the NCBI PD browser search for that isolate's PDT accession number.
 You might need to use the horzontal scroll bar to view this.

+### Data tabs